CodeTheCity/CTC17-volunteering_for_all/README.md

 Upon entering the homepage the user presses a button to say if they are an individual volunteering their services or a charity to looking for digital skills.

 The user is then direct to a page:
-¶for an individual - they are requested to say what type of services they can provide and which type of charities they would prefer to assist.
+- for an individual - they are requested to say what type of services they can provide and which type of charities they would prefer to assist.
-¶for a charity - they select the skills they need and state which sector(s) their charity is within.
+- for a charity - they select the skills they need and state which sector(s) their charity is within.

 Once the user has completed the webform they are directed to a page which acknowledges their submission.